flowcontrol12/docu/docs/05-NQL/05-Searchbar.md

 you can move on to creating/filling in the NQL phrase defining your data filter.

-You have to options to choose from:
+You have two options to choose from:

 - Creating a filtering expression using a wizard, with the ![menu master](assets_04-Searchbar/searchbar-filtr-button.png) button